DanieleFalanga/Network_Infrastructures/Polverini/1.Optical Network/Optical Network.md

 	- carry alarms indicators to signal failures
 	- provide communication channel between the end points of the optical connection
 - **Optical channel data unit (ODU):**
-	- as OTU but at higer layer
+	- as OTU but at higher layer
 	- includes the Optical channel Payload Unit (OPU) sublayer that adapts client signal to the OTN frames

 Each of this component adds overhead to the packet